shohanjh09/covid-vaccine-registration/README.md

 - **Scheduled Vaccination**: Vaccinations are scheduled based on the first-come-first-serve principle, ensuring users get scheduled dates according to available slots.
 - **Email Notifications**: Automated email reminders are sent to users before their scheduled vaccination date.
 Emails can be tested using **Mailtrap**.
 - **SMS Notifications**: SMS notifications are sent via Twilio (or similar services) to remind users of their scheduled vaccination date.
+- **Observer Design Pattern for Notifications**: The application follows the **Observer Design Pattern** to handle email and SMS notifications, ensuring that notifications are sent when certain events (like scheduling a vaccination) are triggered.
 - **Service-Repository Structure**: The project follows a clean architecture where the controller calls the service, and the service interacts with the repository for database operations.
 - **phpMyAdmin**: Included for easy database management via a browser.
 - **Redis**: Utilized for caching and queue management.